 I like to think of this “outside of awareness” as being the rest of the iceberg.
 The tip is what we think we know, as my often quoted chapter 71 alludes to, Realizing I don’t know is better; not knowing this knowing is disease.
-The problem with ‘awareness’ is that it dominates consciousness.
-I should say, ‘thinking awareness’.
-Objectively identifying the powerful influence of the more primal parts of our nature enhances self-understanding, but I suppose only if one is in the mood to acknowledge and accept it.
+The problem with cognitive awareness is that it dominates consciousness.
+Recognizing the dominant influence of the primal aspects of our nature enhances self-understanding, but I suppose only if one is in the mood to notice and accept such.

 “In natural situations, feelings provide mostly valid information about whether there is a problem or not and how to respond to current tasks,” Schwarz says.
 “Negative moods direct attention to tasks at hand and promote analytical thinking, whereas positive moods broaden attention and prompt original thinking.